Getting An EMBA While Working Full-Time: How To Achieve Work-Life Balance

 Make Your Schedule Far In Advance

 Make sure you share your school schedule as far ahead as possible.
-Wharton makes the full two-year schedule available when you apply to the program.
+Wharton makes the full course calendar available when you apply to the program.
 Map out school weekends and full-week sessions for your team.
 Also, consider when you will study and work on group projects.
 If possible, block out those times on your schedule to maximize efficiency and make them part of your routine.

 Get Support From Your Family